33 Swedish Inventions That Made a Big Impact on the World

 The Celsius Temperature Scale

-One advantage of the Celsius temperature scale is that it can be easily converted to and from the Kelvin temperature scale, which is used by scientists, making it a useful tool for scientific work.
+One advantage of the Celsius temperature scale is that it can be easily converted to and from the Kelvin temperature scale, which is often used by scientists, making it a useful tool for scientific work.

 If you’d like to start practicing the Celsius scale, you can get a fever thermometer that has both Fahrenheit and Celsius, or an old-school outdoor thermometer that displays both like this classic one from Taylor.